Adding Sign Language to a Video

 Finally we need to export the now signed video as a new file.
 Select 'Composition' then 'Add to render queue' from the top menu.
 The Render Queue window will open (fig 2.1).
 This allows you to select from an extensive range of presets in both standard and high definition.
 We selected H.264 then the YouTube preset for a widescreen, standard definition video.

 While this guide provides a technical overview of one way to add a signer to a video program, there are many other considerations.
-Such technical operations can add value to video resources but at are technically involved and should be guided by institutional policy.
+Such technical operations can add value to video resources but are technically involved and should be guided by institutional policy.
 One guiding principle should be: is this what the end user wants or needs?
 JISC TechDis has advice about achieving an optimum balance while ensuring all teaching and learning materials are fit-for-purpose.

 Sample of signing footage before chromakeying.